 Distrustful or suspicious of your partner

 Unseen or unheard by your partner

 Angry and resentful at imbalances of power and control

 Through our work together, I will help create a safe, egalitarian relationship with you and your partner(s) to help you see how your emotional experiences direct your relationship dance, which is the interactional pattern that becomes reinforced over time, causing distress and distance rather than safety and connection.
 The therapy process will begin to illuminate the underlying emotions and needs that are often disguised or lost in relationship conflict, and you will learn how to create a more secure and satisfying emotional experience together where you can interrupt the cycle before it escalates.
-In your relationship therapy, I pull strongly from Emotionally Focused Couples Therapy (EFT), Imago Relationship Therapy, and hold a Sex Positive Approach with respect for the wide range of unique sexualities, gender identities, and relationship structures that exist.
-These approaches emphasize the power of emotional experience in relationships and how such power can be used to reconstruct intimate bonds, with the aim of therapy being to increase accessibility and responsiveness in your love relationships so that you can feel seen, heard, and understood by the one who matters most.
+In your relationship therapy, I pull strongly from an intersectional and contextual frame and integrate approaches from Emotionally Focused Couples Therapy (EFT), Imago Relationship Therapy, and Gottman Therapy in our work.
+I also hold a Sex Positive Approach with respect for the wide range of unique sexualities, gender identities, and relationship structures that exist.
+I emphasize the power of emotional experience in relationships and how such power can be used to reconstruct intimate bonds, with the aim of therapy being to increase accessibility and responsiveness in your love relationships so that you can feel seen, heard, and understood by the one who matters most.